-You’re eager to take a pregnancy test, but you want to be sure that you get the most reliable results possible.
-What you’re wondering most is whether it is okay to take a test at night.
+You’re eager to take a pregnancy test, but you want to be sure you get the most reliable results possible.
+What you’re wondering most is whether it’s okay to take a test at night.

-Don’t worry!
-In this article, we answer all of the most pressing pregnancy test timing questions.
+Don’t worry — in this article, we answer all of your most pressing pregnancy test timing questions.

-Most home pregnancy tests consist of a stick that must either be dipped into a container of urine or held under a stream of urine.
-These tests are designed to test pee for a hormone called human chorionic gonadotropin (hCG).
+Most home pregnancy tests consist of a stick that must be dipped into a container of urine or held under a stream of urine.
+These tests are designed to test pee for a hormone called Human chorionic gonadotropin (hCG).

 hCG levels are highest during the first three months of pregnancy and then decline.
 Most home pregnancy tests detect hCG levels between 20 and 50 milliunits.
 2When is the best time to take pregnancy test?

-Many home pregnancy tests claim to be 99% accurate when taken after the time of the missed period, which is about ten days after ovulation.
+Many home pregnancy tests claim to be 99% accurate when taken after the time of the missed period, or about ten days after ovulation.
 However, not all women have regular periods.